At which campus can I study this program?

-The HPA minor also can help prepare you for work as a health services manager/administrator or health analyst.
+The HPA minor can help prepare you for work as a health services manager/administrator or health analyst.
 Health services managers/administrators plan, direct, and coordinate medical, behavioral, and/or long-term care services.
 These individuals might oversee matters of personnel, budgeting, billing, equipment outlays, information systems, planning and more.
 Health analysts are responsible for analyzing, compiling, and validating information needed by different organizations of providers, payers, and policy makers.
 Analysts help these organizations understand the current trends in the health care system and to make well-informed decisions.
-Employment in the health care sector is projected to grow 17 percent from 2014 to 2024, much faster than all other occupations.
+Employment in the health care sector is projected to grow 18 percent from 2018 to 2028, much faster than all other occupations.

 Opportunities for Graduate Studies